-Distribution of FDI by host/home country and by economic activity

-The home country is the investor's immediate country of origin; the host country is the target country of investment.
-These data are available on the basis of surveys of companies reporting FDI stocks, published by the central banks with usually a one-year delay.
+Distribution of FDI by host/home country and by economic activity The home country is the investor's immediate country of origin; the host country is the target country of investment.
+These data are available on the basis of company surveys reporting FDI stocks and published by the central banks with usually one year delay.
 In the absence of central bank data, we rely on 'registration data' obtained from the statistical offices (this was done in the case of Romania until 2006 and Russia until 2010).
-In the event of missing stock data, we cumulate available flow data (Serbia).
+In the event of missing stock data, we cumulate available flow data (for Serbia until 2007).
 The amount of FDI broken down by industry and investing country in Tables II may differ from the data in Tables I due to different coverage, as indicated in the footnotes.